allenai/satlas-super-resolution/README.md

 # Satlas Super Resolution

+[!NOTE]
+This `experiments` branch will ultimately contain all config files needed to replicate results from the paper, including experiments on the WorldStrat, OLI2MSI, PROBA-V, Sen2VENUS, and MuS2 datasets (along with our S2-NAIP dataset).
+The `main` branch will be more stable, with less commits and only a handful of example config files.

 [Satlas](https://satlas.allen.ai/) aims to provide open AI-generated geospatial data that is highly accurate, available globally, and updated on a frequent (monthly) basis.
 One of the data applications in Satlas is globally generated **Super-Resolution** imagery for 2023.